MineralsCloud/qha/docs/source/tutorials/plot.rst

 **********************************

-We have also provided a command which can plot the results after running ``qha run /path/to/settings.yaml`` for quick check.
+We have also provided a command which can plot the results after running ``qha run /path/to/settings.yaml`` for a quick check.

-Just redirect to the folder where you run
-``qha run /path/to/settings.yaml`` and run ``qha plot /path/to/settings.yaml``, the plots will be in the same directory as previous results.
+User has to redirect to the folder where he/she run ``qha run /path/to/settings.yaml`` and run ``qha plot /path/to/settings.yaml``, the plots will be in the same directory as previous results.